OSHA Citation Defense Strategies

 To prove the last requirement, OSHA must show that the employer knew about the issue being cited in one of two ways:

-2. The employer should have known about the problem with the exercise of reasonable diligence.
+The employer should have known about the problem through reasonable diligence.

-A qualified OSHA Consultant, or an OSHA attorney, can assist in evaluating arguments for a lack of employer knowledge.
+A qualified OSHA consultant or OSHA attorney can assist in evaluating arguments for a lack of employer knowledge.

 OSHA Citation – Affirmative Defenses

-Even if OSHA has proven the four necessary elements above, the employer still has a few more opportunities for defense.
-An affirmative defense is a claim that, if established by the employer, will excuse the employer from a citation.
+Even if OSHA proves the four necessary elements above, employers still have several opportunities for defense.
+An affirmative defense is a claim that, if established by the employer, will excuse the employer from the citation.
 With affirmative defenses, the employer bears the burden of proof.
-Three common affirmative defenses are:

 1. Employee Misconduct